Antique Writing Desks for Sale UK

 Bonheur du Jour

 A small French writing cabinet on legs with a superstructure of shelves and drawers above the writing surface.
 Typically in kingwood, tulipwood, or satinwood with ormolu mounts.
-Elegant, compact, and highly decorative.
+Elegant, compact, and highly decorative - ideal for a drawing room or bedroom.

 Davenports